include-marcy/Heimdall/README.md

 # License
 Heimdall is distributed under the terms of the [MIT License](LICENSE).

-When Heimdall is integrated into external projects, we ask to honor the MIT license and include any necessary attribution into user-facing documentation.
-Attribution using the [Heimdall logo](assets/HeimdallLogo.png) is also encouraged (Looks cool on loading screens!)
+When Heimdall is integrated into external projects, we ask that you honor the MIT license and include any necessary attribution into user-facing documentation.
+Attribution using the [Heimdall logo](assets/HeimdallLogo.png) is also encouraged (Looks neat on loading screens, too!)

 [^1]: Apply usage of `--!native` appropriately.
 Not all scenarios benefit from usage of the native flag.
+[^2]: You can create multiple `hdObject` instances under namespaces to build seperate environments within the same context (i.e client having 2 hdInstances).